LockednCoded/LoginLanguish/README.md

 Configuring, building and debugging can be done using VSCode tasks.
 This is the simplest option.

 **Configuring:**
+In the cmake configure step, vcpkg will be downloaded and used to install dependencies.
+This may take a while.
 ```bash
 cmake -B build
 ```